City trip Culture Europe Featured The Netherlands

 Musea in Amsterdam - STRAAT

-Centre of Amsterdam a bit too crowded for you?
+Centre of Amsterdam a bit too crowded?
 Jump on a ferry behind the Central Station (towards Buiksloterweg) and cross the water.
-You’ll end up in the much quieter but no less interesting Amsterdam Noord.
-There you’ll find the NSDM Wharf: one of the city’s most unique sites.
-Once the largest shipyard in the world, this is now a creative hub full of startups, associations and a popular restaurant (see photos below).
+You’ll end up in the much quieter but no less interesting Amsterdam Noord (read my article on that lovely area here).
+There you’ll find the NDSM Wharf: one of the city’s most unique sites.
+Once the largest shipyard in the world, now a creative hub full of startups, associations and a popular restaurant.
 The same location is home to STRAAT: an impressive street art museum in a massive old ship hangar.
-Although one can ask oneself the question whether street art in a museum can still be considered street art (they ask the same question themselves by the way) the answer seems to be irrelevant looking at the end product.
+Although you could ask yourself the question whether street art in a museum can still be considered street art (they actually pose the question here as well) the answer seems to be irrelevant looking at the end product.
 More than 150 monumental works by the biggest names in the industry are housed here.
 Some of them are true masterpieces, and this is exactly what I miss in a lot of modern art today.
-Everyone is so focused on delivering an – often deceptively shallow – message, they regularly forget to make something actually worth seeing/beautiful.
+Everyone is so focused on delivering an – often deceptively shallow – message, they regularly forget to make something actually worth seeing.
 The result is often semi-intellectual clutter for your average hipster to pretend to stare at it in deep thought.
-Street artists still know how to amaze with the beauty of their art.
-Some of the works showcased here are gorgeous to the point of emotion.
+Street artists still know how to amaze with the sheer beauty of their art.
 Not to be missed.

 3. NXT Museum: a museum about New Media Art